readmees/tdw_physics/README.md

 Segmentation and other data available by specifying pass masks see: https://github.com/threedworld-mit/tdw/blob/master/Documentation/api/command_api.md#set_pass_masks

-TODO:
-Streamline platform
+## Copyright
+A lot of this code is from the [tdw_physics](https://github.com/alters-mit/tdw_physics) repository, Copyright (c) 2021 Seth Alter

+## Notes
+- Not all the scenes are tested, trials are tested in empty room, so objects might spawn in walls etc. or empty frames mith be

+## TODO
+- ~~Streamline platform~~
+- Object based trials first version
+- Transition based trials first version
+- Agent based trials first version
-Chose better models
+- Chose better models
-Make a objectshower or use the TDW objectshower Implement rolling down controller
+- Make a objectshower or use the TDW objectshower
+- Implement rolling down controller
-Improve occlusion: don't stop behind object, but behind object in line with camera angle Improve occlusion: in objectbased, use force
+- Improve occlusion: don't stop behind object, but behind object in line with camera angle
+- Improve occlusion: in objectbased, use force
-Improve containment: fix object
+- Improve containment: fix object